 You, and other members of the household, must be firm and resist giving it scraps from your meal or accidentally encouraging begging behaviour.
 The best way to do this is to feed your dog at the same time, from the same bowl, in the same place, so it gets used to the routine.
 Keep your own meals and your dog’s at different times so it doesn’t get confused, and ideally have them in different rooms.

 Choosing the right food for an overweight dog

-Instead, select a food which is specially designed to be useful for weight-loss programs.
-It should include highly digestible proteins so they're getting the energy they need, but with reduced calorie content.
-Some of the most advanced dog foods for weight loss also include specific formula features, such as a blend of fibers that help your dog feel fuller without adding unnecessary calories.
+Instead, select a food which is specially designed to be useful for weight-loss programmes.
+It should include highly-digestible proteins so they’re getting the energy they need, but with reduced calorie content.
+Some of the most advanced dog foods for weight loss also include specific formula features, such as a blend of fibres that help your dog feel fuller without adding unnecessary calories.

-Low-carbohydrate foods can be useful for overweight dogs who are suffering with diabetes, as they can slow digestion and improve glycemic control.
-In the case of an overweight dog suffering with diabetes, specific veterinary diets with low carbohydrate content may be recommended.
+Low carbohydrate foods can be useful for overweight dogs who are suffering with diabetes, as they can slow digestion and improve glycaemic control.
+In the case of an overweight dog suffering with diabetes, specific veterinary diets with low carbohydrate contents may be recommended.
 These can help to improve the condition of a dog under veterinary supervision.

 Exercising your dog for weight loss